-We have decided to provide access to our proxy materials over the internet under the Security and Exchange Commission's "notice and access" rules.
-Information about how to access and review our Proxy Statement and 2014 Annual Report on Form 10-K, is included in the Notice of Internet Availability of Proxy Materials (the "Notice") that you received in the mail.
-The Notice also explains how you may submit your vote over the internet.
+We have decided to provide access to our proxy materials over the internet under the Securities and Exchange Commission's "notice and access" rules.
+Information about how to access and review our Proxy Statement and 2015 Annual Report on Form 10-K, is included in the Notice of Internet Availability of Proxy Materials that you received in the mail.
+The notice also explains how you may submit your vote over the internet.
 You will not receive printed copies of our proxy materials unless you request them.